2000 in British music charts: Girl groups

 Girl groups were slightly more successful than the previous year, but still failed to have the impact they made in the late 1990s when groups like the Spice Girls were in their peak of fame.
 Still, the All Saints made a return to the music scene with their 2nd album Saints & Sinners, which not only topped the UK charts, but also produced two No. 1 singles: "Pure Shores" which was taken from the soundtrack to The Beach starring Leonardo DiCaprio and "Black Coffee".
 One last release which made No. 7 in 2001 became their last release before they split and pursued solo careers, but they left successfully with a total of 5 UK chart toppers.

 Both B*Witched and the Spice Girls released their last singles in the UK this year.
 B*Witched's career had been heading in a downward spiral ever since the release of their second album Awake And Breathe in 1999.
 Their last single release was "Jump Down" which made No. 16, and as a result, they cancelled the plans for a 3rd album and eventually split two years later officially.
 The Spice Girls, charted in Christmas 1998 at number one with Goodbye, and they score one final chart topper with "Holler/Let Love Lead The Way" in 2000, equalling ABBA's total of 9.
-The former track was a turn in a more urban direction that any of their previous singles, whereas the latter was a classic Spice Girls love ballad.
+The latter track was a turn in a more urban direction that any of their previous singles, whereas the former was a classic Spice Girls love ballad.
 Now much into decline, this marked their final time to chart, however their 3rd album was much more successful in the UK than predicted, peaking at No. 2 in the albums chart.
 They left, however, with 9 UK #1's out of 10 released singles; a very impressive chart feat.
 They also won the coveted 'Outstanding Contribution To Music' award at the Brits for their massive record sales and impact on popular culture.

 One of the most successful girl groups of the year were Destiny's Child whose success grew massively over the year.
 "Say My Name" and "Jumpin' Jumpin'" quickly became Top 5 hits for the group; however they scored their first UK No. 1 with "Independent Woman" – was at No. 1 in the US for 11 weeks – taken from the soundtrack to the new hit film Charlie's Angels.
 Their success was to continue to grow over the next year.

 English girl group Sugababes scored their first hit single with "Overload'" which peaked at number 6.

 Their debut album produced three more Top 40 hits.